Menu

 ERI(Equipment Receipt In)

 Container equipment delivery form.
-A document that describes the inspection results for container delivery at CY, signed by the CY operator and the shipper (mainly a container port operator) and confirms the consignee.
+Documents that describe the inspection results when delivering containers at CY, sign by the CY operator and the shipper (mainly container port operators) and confirm the shipper.

 ERO(Equipment Receipt Out)